ReactiveMongo/reactivemongo-site/ecosystem.md

 ## ReactiveMongo Components

-ReactiveMongo is composed of three subprojects.
+ReactiveMongo is composed of subprojects.

 * [ReactiveMongo BSON](https://github.com/ReactiveMongo/ReactiveMongo): the core BSON library of ReactiveMongo.
 Though it can be used seperately from the rest of the project – it has no other dependency than the Scala library itself.